 Left align text for display within a given width.
 Supports characters with display widths greater than 1.
-ANSI style sequences are safely ignored and do not count toward the display width.
-This means colored text is supported.
+ANSI style sequences do not count toward the display width.
 If text has line breaks, then each line is aligned independently.

-• text - text to left align (can contain multiple lines)

-- fill\char character that fills the alignment gap.
+- text text to left align (can contain multiple lines) - fill_char character that fills the alignment gap.
 Defaults to space.
 (Cannot be a line breaking character) - width display width of the aligned text.
-Defaults to width of the terminal. - tab\width any tabs in the text will be replaced with this many spaces. if fill\char is a tab, then it will be converted to a space. - truncate if True, then text will be shortened to fit within the display width.
+Defaults to width of the terminal. - tab_width any tabs in the text will be replaced with this many spaces. if fill_char is a tab, then it will be converted to a space. - truncate if True, then text will be shortened to fit within the display width.
 The truncated portion is replaced by a '...' character.
 Defaults to False.